• DEI

 Visiting Medical Student Scholarships

-The Department of Orthopaedic Surgery offers a Visiting Elective Scholarship Program (VESP), which provides scholarships to fourth-year medical students who have shown a commitment to health equity, working with underserved populations and/or demonstrated commitment to UCSF Pride Values (https://diversity.ucsf.edu/about/pride-values) and have applied for a visiting Sub-Internship in the department of Orthopedic Surgery.
-Those who are selected for the scholarship receive $2000 and to help cover the associated costs of the visiting elective.
+The Department of Orthopaedic Surgery offers a Visiting Elective Scholarship Program (VESP) for fourth-year medical students who have shown dedication to fostering community, building a collaborative culture, and engaging with diverse populations.
+Applicants should also demonstrate alignment with UCSF’s PRIDE Values and have applied for a visiting Sub-Internship in the Department of Orthopaedic Surgery.
 Please apply via this link

 Culture/Climate Suggestion Box

-The DEI Committee welcomes all members of our Orthopaedic Department to share concerns and suggest opportunities for us to foster an inclusive culture.
+The CC&E Committee welcomes all members of our Orthopaedic Department to share concerns and suggest opportunities to strengthen our department’s culture and climate.
 If you wish to provide feedback, please do so via the suggestion box here.
 Thank you!

 Community Involvement